Methodology

 Comparisons across survey years

 Changes to the questionnaire and weighting methodology limit over-time comparability on certain metrics.
-The time series data in the most recent SBCS reports supersede and are not comparable with the time series data in earlier publications.
-Please see the methodology sections from the annual releases of the Report on Employer Firms for more complete explanation of survey methodology and changes to the questionnaire by survey year.
+The time series data in the most recent SBCS reports supersede and are not necessarily comparable with the time series data in earlier publications.
+Please see the methodology sections from the annual releases of the Report on Employer Firms for a more complete explanation of the survey methodology and changes to the questionnaire by survey year.

-Employer Firms | ||
+| Employer Firms | ||

-Source | Weighting variable | Strata |
+| Source | Weighting variable | Strata |

-US Census Bureau Business Dynamic Statistics (BDS) | Age | 0-2 years, 3-5 years, 6-10 years, 11-20 years, 21+ years |
+| US Census Bureau Business Dynamics Statistics (BDS) | Age | 0-2 years, 3-5 years, 6-10 years, 11-20 years, 21+ years |

-US Census Bureau Annual Business Survey (ABS) |
+| US Census Bureau Annual Business Survey (ABS) |

 Race/ethnicity | Hispanic, non-Hispanic Asian, non-Hispanic Black or African American, non-Hispanic Native American, non-Hispanic white |

-Gender | Equally owned by men and women, men-owned, women-owned | |
+| Gender | Equally owned by men and women, men-owned, women-owned | |

-US Census Bureau County Business Pattern (CBP) | Industry | Business support and consumer services, finance and insurance, healthcare and education, leisure and hospitality, manufacturing, nonmanufacturing goods production and associated services, professional services and real estate, retail |
+| US Census Bureau County Business Pattern (CBP) | Industry | Business support and consumer services, finance and insurance, healthcare and education, leisure and hospitality, manufacturing, nonmanufacturing goods production and associated services, professional services and real estate, retail |

-Geography | Rural, urban | |
+| Geography | Rural, urban | |

-Firm size | 1-4 employees, 5-9 employees, 10-19 employees, 20-49 employees, 50-499 employees | |
+| Firm size | 1-4 employees, 5-9 employees, 10-19 employees, 20-49 employees, 50-499 employees | |

-Nonemployer Firms | ||
+| Nonemployer Firms | ||

-Source | Weighting variable | Strata |
+| Source | Weighting variable | Strata |

-US Census Bureau Survey of Business Owners (SBO) | Age | 0-2 years, 3-4 years, 5-12 years, 13+ years |
+| US Census Bureau Survey of Business Owners (SBO) | Age | 0-2 years, 3-4 years, 5-12 years, 13+ years |

-US Census Bureau Nonemployer Statistics-Demographics (NES-D) | Race/ethnicity | Hispanic, non-Hispanic Asian, non-Hispanic Black or African American, non-Hispanic Native American, non-Hispanic white |
+| US Census Bureau Nonemployer Statistics-Demographics (NES-D) | Race/ethnicity | Hispanic, non-Hispanic Asian, non-Hispanic Black or African American, non-Hispanic Native American, non-Hispanic white |

-Gender | Equally owned or men-owned, women-owned | |
+| Gender | Equally owned or men-owned, women-owned | |

-US Census Bureau Nonemployer Statistics (NES) | Industry | Business support and consumer services, finance and insurance, healthcare and education, leisure and hospitality, manufacturing, nonmanufacturing goods production and associated services, professional services and real estate, retail |
+| US Census Bureau Nonemployer Statistics (NES) | Industry | Business support and consumer services, finance and insurance, healthcare and education, leisure and hospitality, manufacturing, nonmanufacturing goods production and associated services, professional services and real estate, retail |

-Geography | Rural, urban |
+| Geography | Rural, urban | |

 Endnotes